-Cam SDA x Food Hub is open every Saturday from 2pm until 4pm.
+Cam SDA x Food Hub is open every Sunday 10-11am.
 If you are visiting today, please wear your mask, and we will be taking a temperature check for you at the door.
 Social distancing measures will be in place for everyone attending: this is for your safety and ours.
 We can’t wait to see you!

 There are two ways you can donate – we will keep a list up here of the kinds of food we are particularly in need of, and you can send us an email to arrange a food drop off time.